Save The Trees With These 5 (Actually Very Chic) Bamboo Toilet Paper Companies

 According to a 2019 report from the Natural Resources Defense Council, the bulk of toilet paper sold and used in the United States is not made from sustainable or recycled materials but instead from virgin wood pulp that comes from centuries-old trees grown in the Canadian boreal forest.
 (Worldwide, it's estimated that the equivalent of about 712 million trees is flushed down the toilet or tossed in the trash every year in the form of conventional TP.)

-So what's a good alternative?
-In addition to any TP made with a high percentage of post-consumer recycled materials, bamboo-based bath tissue is a great choice.
-Unlike trees, which can take 30 years to grow back and mature, bamboo can grow back (with no need for replanting) within months and is ready to be harvested again within a year or two.
+In addition to any TP made with a high percentage of post-consumer recycled materials, bamboo-based bath tissue is a great choice since bamboo plants grow very quickly and can be harvested year after year.

 Who Gives a Crap